adnfx2/giff-chat/README.md

 ## Demo
 [Live preview :rocket:](https://react-chat-222a7.firebaseapp.com/)
-<sub>Please use a fake email and password in the live preview</sub>
+<sub>Please register with a fake email and password in the live preview</sub>

 ![Giff clip](/assets/clipGiff.gif)